hermes829/Rhodium/LaTeX/Notes/growthUrbanization.md

 process of urbanization, it would tend to become a self-reinforcing growth centre through a process called cumulative causation (see Myrdal 1957).
 The new economic geography emphasises the role of agglomeration and cumulative causation.
-In the words of Krugman (1995), ‘activities tend to cluster where markets are large and markets become larger there where activities cluster’.
+In the words of Krugman (1995), "activities tend to cluster where markets are large and markets become larger there where activities cluster".

 ### Relevant references

 * Krugman, P. (1991).
 Geography and Trade, MIT Press: Cambridge MA.

 * Puga, D. and A. Venables (1999).
-‘Agglomeration and economic development: import substitution versus trade liberalization’, The Economic Journal 109:292-311.
+"Agglomeration and economic development: import substitution versus trade liberalization", The Economic Journal 109:292-311.

 * Hanson, G. (1998).
-‘Market potential, increasing returns and geographic concentration’, NBER Working Papers 6429, National Bureau of Economic Research: Cambridge MA.
+"Market potential, increasing returns and geographic concentration", NBER Working Papers 6429, National Bureau of Economic Research: Cambridge MA.

 * Martin, R. and P. Sunley (1996).
-‘Paul Krugman’s “Geographical economics” and its implications for regional development theory: a critical assessment’, Economic Geography 72(3).
+"Paul Krugman"s “Geographical economics” and its implications for regional development theory: a critical assessment", Economic Geography 72(3).

 * Zhang, J. (2002).
-‘Urbanization, population transition, and growth’, Oxford Economic Papers 54:91-117.
+"Urbanization, population transition, and growth", Oxford Economic Papers 54:91-117.

 * Chenery, H. and M. Syrquin (1975).
 Patterns of Development: 1950-1970, Oxford University Press: London.

 * Henderson, J.V.
 (2000).
-‘How urban concentration affects economic growth’, World Bank Country Economics Department Working Papers 2226, World Bank: Washington DC.
+"How urban concentration affects economic growth", World Bank Country Economics Department Working Papers 2226, World Bank: Washington DC.

 * Glaeser, E., H. Kallal, J. Scheinkman and A. Shleifer (1992).
-‘Growth in cities’, Journal of Political Economy 100:1126-52.
+"Growth in cities", Journal of Political Economy 100:1126-52.

 * Lucas, R.E.
 (1988).
-‘On the mechanics of economic development’, Journal of Monetary Economics 22:3-42.
+"On the mechanics of economic development", Journal of Monetary Economics 22:3-42.

 * Romer, P.M.
 (1986).
-‘Increasing returns and long-run growth’, Journal of Political Economy 94:1002-37.
+"Increasing returns and long-run growth", Journal of Political Economy 94:1002-37.

 * Myrdal, G. (1957).
 Economic Theory and Under-developed Regions, Duckworth: London.